TeehanLax/node-carrot2/README.md

 ## External Use

-Alternatively, you can cluster an external search engine results with the `externalCall` method:
+Alternatively, you can cluster an external search engine results by suppling a query `string` instead of a `SearchResult` to the `cluster` method.
+For a complete example, refer to [examples/external.js](https://github.com/TeehanLax/node-carrot2/blob/master/examples/external.js).

-	dcs.externalCall('my query', {algorithm:'stc', source:"bing-web"}, [
+	dcs.cluster('my query', {algorithm:'stc', source:"bing-web"}, [
             {key:"LingoClusteringAlgorithm.desiredClusterCountBase", value:10},
             {key:"LingoClusteringAlgorithm.phraseLabelBoost", value:1.0}
 	], function(err, sr) {